Monadical-SAS/llmeval/tasks/task8_regex_extraction/task.md

 }
 ```

 Each array should contain the extracted values in the order they appear in the file.
-Duplicates should be included if
+Duplicates should be included if they appear multiple times.

-they appear multiple times.
+PS: You are currently working in an automated system and cannot ask any question or have back and forth with an user.